webbhuset/test-elm-performance/README.md

 For example when you toggle someting on the page.
 In this case opening an accordion.

 * 1000 Accordions on an slow desktop computer.
-* Avrage values from opening and closing the first accordion 10 times.
+* Average values from opening and closing the first accordion 10 times.

 |             | HTML-CSS | HTML Inline |  SE   |
 | ----------- | -------- | ----------- | ----- |